zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

 - OneNote --> Please migrate to this temp space as resource pool for reference

 #### Current risk
+- INTJ
+  - HIGH RISK: *Good job!
+All the effort for nothing*: OMG!!!
+I overslept!!!
+    - Solved by creating this whateveritis
+  - MEDIUM RISK: *Why should I need help from others?*
+  - LOW RISK: *What date should I take the test again?*
 - Schedule clashing
   - May clash with projects
   - No clash with TestDaf 11/9
   - No clash with CATTI 11/9
+  - Pending project schedule
 - Mindset
-  - Pending project schedule
+  - LOW RISK: Legacy personal idiosyncracy as blockages
+    - *Scholar's Arrogance*: *老夫以修身为己任, 安得以证书为逐物乎?*
+      - Solved by creating migratable knowledge store to shun this quirk
+      - Through years' working experience, the mindset is deprecated, but some behavioural patterns might stick around
+  - LOW RISK: *Numb*: *I always eat deadlines for breakfast, before it arrives*
 - Exam readiness: *Mexico is way up there, and you're down here*
-  - Shock therapy test reveals estimated failure if no effort is exerted
+  - HIGH RISK: Shock therapy test reveals estimated failure if no effort is exerted
   - Requires efforts that you might need to clear up more time for the exam
 #### Planning phase
 - Shock therapy: Take the test first: 2021/9/28